-According to Federal Reserve Board, Report on the Economic Well Being of U.S. Households in 2017, 83 percent of U.S. adults have at least one credit card, of whom about 27 percent carried a balance most or all of the time, meaning they regularly paid interest.
-Another 21 percent carried a balance some of the time.
-Forty-five percent never carried a balance.
-At the household level, the Fed Survey of Consumer Finances found that 44 percent of families had credit card balances in 2016.
+And according to Federal Reserve Board’s Report on the Economic Well-Being of U.S. Households in 2018, 80% of U.S. adults have at least one credit card, of whom about 27% carried a balance most or all of the time, meaning they regularly paid interest.
+Another 25% carried a balance some of the time.
+However, 47% never carried a balance in the previous year.
+At the household level, the Fed Survey of Consumer Finances, released every three years, found that 44% of families had credit card balances in 2016.

-An Aug.
-2017 fee survey by CreditCards.com found that the average credit card has six fees associated with it.
-Late fees are the most common, followed by cash advance fees, returned payment fees and balance transfer fees also common.
+A November 2019 fee survey by CreditCards.com found that the average credit card has four fees associated with it.
+Late fees are the most common, with cash advance fees, penalty fees and balance transfer fees also common.
 However, foreign transaction fees are on the decline.

-Late payment fee: Federal regulation sets limits on credit card late fees.
-The maximum late fee that can be charged on the first delinquency is $27 in 2018.
-The maximum late fee on subsequent delinquencies is $38.
-The amounts can be adjusted annually for inflation, but remained the same as in 2017.
+Federal regulation sets limits on credit card late fees.
+The maximum late fee that can be charged on a first delinquency is $28 in 2019.
+This can go up to $39 for subsequent delinquencies.
+The amounts can be adjusted annually for inflation, and these maximum late fees for 2018 were $27 and $38.

 Card issuers can charge less than the maximum.
-Many keep the $25 maximum set by the CARD Act, making the regulatory figure the typical late fee, according to banks’ terms and conditions published by the Consumer Financial Protection Bureau.
+However, the regulatory figure is the typical late fee, according to banks’ terms and conditions published by the Consumer Financial Protection Bureau.

-Debt suspension fee: Known as payment protection, debt protection or debt cancellation plans, these fees are growing less widespread in the card market, and less burdensome to cardholders.
+Known as payment protection, debt protection or debt cancellation plans, these fees are growing less widespread in the card market, and less burdensome to cardholders.
 Before the 2009 CARD Act, one of five accounts incurred the fee quarterly, falling to one in 17 accounts by 2015.
-In 2016 the incidence of the fees continued to decline from 5.8 percent of general purpose fees charged to 3.3 percent.
+In 2016 the incidence of the fees continued to decline from 5.8% of general purpose fees charged to 3.3 percent.
 According to a 2011 Government Accountability Office report, fees for debt protection programs ranged from 85 cents to $1.35 per month for every $100 of balance.

 The impact of interest

 For consumers who carry a balance, interest can be expensive.
-The average annual percentage rate (APR) on a credit card with a balance was 15.54 percent in May 2018, according to the Federal Reserve Consumer Credit Report.
+The average annual percentage rate (APR) on a credit card with a balance was about 17% in August 2019, according to the Federal Reserve Consumer Credit Report.
 That means a $5,000 balance with that rate could cost you $6,151 in interest payments if you make only minimum payments, which would pay off the loan in 220 months.
-The average APR for all cards, including those that do not carry a balance, was 14.14 percent in May 2018.
+The average APR for all cards, including those that do not carry a balance, was 15% in August 2019.

-For new card offers tracked by CreditCards.com’s weekly rate survey, the average APR on the 100 most popular credit cards (not just accounts assessed interest) rose to a record average of 17.03 percent in August 2018.
-Business credit cards have lower rates.
-The average APR on a business card was 14.59 percent.
-New student-oriented card offers averaged 16.48 percent APR.
+For new card offers tracked by CreditCards.com’s weekly rate survey, the average APR on the 100 most popular credit cards (not just accounts assessed interest) rose to 17.27% in December 2019.

 Students and cards